wrannaman/0.0.1-api/README.md

+# Songs

+1 - 7
+2 - 8 tracks

+# Notes
+// Play the "original" first to get a sense of the pieces to play around with then let them all play it together.
+// less choices, with icons / names for each of the sounds or some icon that looks kind of like it sounds

 # Mothership

 The goal is to have all communication point to or read from the Mothership

 this hid repo fires socket events TO mothership, clients subscribe to mothership events.

 # Docs
 docs https://docs.cycling74.com/max6/dynamic/c74_docs.html#live_object_model